Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation

 Melissa Rose Ziemer Scholarship recipient

 Senior Hannah Kirk is our 1st recipient at Vincennes Lincoln High School.
-Hannah will attend the University of Evansville to pursue a degree in Civil or Mechanical Engineering.
+Hannah is attending the University of Evansville to pursue a degree in Civil or Mechanical Engineering.

 We created the Melissa Rose Ziemer Scholarship as a living tribute to our dear friend Melissa.
 She is an incredible singer / songwriter and actress from Vincennes, Indiana.
 Melissa moved to Chicago and played festivals, clubs, private parties and many other venues.
 Melissa is a proud 1991 graduate of Vincennes Lincoln High School.